-Computer labs are normally available for use at each location during building hours.
+Computer labs are normally available for use during building hours.
 (Hours are listed on page 14.)
 There are also computers available at local libraries.

 See page 27 for the Jamestown Business College Computer Network, Internet Access, and Electronic Mail Services Policy.